rainberd/keepasshttpx/README.md

 # KeePassHttpX

-This is fork of KeePassHttp plugin adopted to support wine on Linux and OS X.
+This is fork of KeePassHttp plugin adjusted to support wine on Linux and OS X.